 Once completed, the student is responsible for returning the form to ODS (Office of Disability Services) within 3 days of the meeting.
 This form must be turned in, even if the department will accommodate the student's testing needs.

 When a test proctor is needed, Susan Frommer, Proctor Coordinator, will review the form and send out a confirmation email 1-3 days prior to each exam.
 If students have questions or concerns regarding testing accommodations, or do not receive confirmation of any request for test proctoring by 2 working days before an exam, email Susan Frommer at firstname.lastname@example.org or call 717-254-8107.

 Please note that students requesting a test proctor must give at least 5 days notice before any exam.
-Disability Services will not be able to provide proctoring for students who do not provide sufficient notice.
+ODS will not be able to provide proctoring for students who do not provide sufficient notice.

-For more information on the accommodations process, please see the Documenting and Receiving Accommodations page.
+For more information on the accommodations process, please see the Disclosing and Documenting a Disability page.